tonytvo/blog-generator/content/blog/domain-driven-design-summary/index.md

 - Cluster the entities and value objects into aggregates and define boundaries around each.
 - **Choose one entity to be the root of each sum, and allow external objects to hold references to the source only (regarding internal members passed out for use within a single operation only).**
 - define properties and invariants for the aggregate as a whole and give enforcement responsibility to the root or some designated framework mechanism
 - Use the exact aggregate boundaries to govern transactions and distribution within an aggregate edge, apply consistency rules synchronously.
 Across borders, handle updates asynchronously keep an aggregate together on one server.
 Allow different sums to be distributed among nodes.
+- Hold several objects in a root object and can control their creation, manipulation, query and deletion
+- Aggregates are entities that own other entities or association objects.
+- Ownership can be, for example, when in a web-shop we have a product, lets say a t-shirt, who has variants, lets say combinations of colours and sizes.
+There is one product with several variants.
+It makes no sense for one of those variants to be attached to another product, nor to exit without a product.
+Also, if we delete a product, we must delete its variants.
+- Another example would be a customer nationality.
+The nationality is an association between a customer and a country.
+In this case, the customer doesn’t own the country entity, but it owns the relation object.It would not make sense to delete a customer and keep the connection between that customer (that does not exist any more) and the country.
+So if we delete a customer, we also need to delete its associations.
+- Rules when using aggregates:
+  - The root entity has global identity;
+  - The root entity is ultimately responsible for the objects it owns;
+  - The owned objects can only be reached through the aggregate root;
+  - The owned objects can be used by external objects, but these can not keep references to them;
+  - When deleting an aggregate, all owned objects must be deleted as well.

 ## Repositories
 - query access to sums expressed in the ubiquitous language.